Behind the camera: AP Photographer

 Richard Nixon was gone.

 In his home state of California Nixon over the years with carefully timed releases of interviews and books slowly worked his way back into the Washington political scene, even visiting the White House.
-By his death on April 22, 1994 he was seen as a respected elder statesman and gave consul to both Republican and Democratic governments.
+By his death on April 22, 1994, he was seen as a respected elder statesman and gave counsel to both Republican and Democratic governments.